finite-element/finite-element-course/doc/source/4_function_spaces.rst

 we associate the nodes of the finite element with the local topological entities of the reference cell.
 This is often referred to as *local numbering*.
-Then we associate the correct number of degrees of freedom with each global mesh entity.
+Then we associate the correct number of degrees of freedom (i.e. number of basis functions) with each global mesh entity.
 This is the *global numbering*.

 Local numbering and continuity
 ------------------------------